A Special Interview of People with Ties to Food

 Mie Prefectural Oka High School Culinary Course Teacher

-Mie Prefecture, in addition to having a genial climate and bounteous nature, has fostered its food culture centering on Jingu deities who preside over food for a long time.
-That’s why Mie Prefecture’s food—its fish, meat, and vegetables—are all finely-selected and of high quality.
-These are products over which people have exercised their wisdom and have struggled hard to improve.
+Mie Prefecture, in addition to having a mild climate and bountiful nature, has fostered its food culture centering on Jingu deities who have presided over food since ancient times.
+That’s why Mie Prefecture’s food—its fish, meat, and vegetables—are all finely-selected and of the highest quality.
+These are products born from the hard work and wisdom of those who cultivated them.

 Matsusaka beef, for example, is indeed a work of art created by such people.
 They’ve continually and ingeniously revised their breeding methods, so that we can enjoy delicious sukiyaki and other dishes.
 You can’t get such quality with haphazard methods.
-Mie Prefecture’s seafood, such as black abalone and spiny lobster, has a reputation for being fresh and delicious.
-One reason for this is that it has excellent fishing grounds.
+Mie Prefecture’s seafood, such as black abalone and Ise-ebi spiny lobster, has a reputation for being fresh and delicious.
+One reason for this is Mie’s excellent fishing grounds.

-Mie’s ocean, where freshwater from the Kiso Three Rivers flows into the sea, has long been an area where so much seafood can be caught that we talk of it welling up from the depths.
+Mie’s ocean, where freshwater from the Three Rivers of Kiso flows into the sea, has long been described as “bursting” with copious marine life ready to be caught.
 We had some pollution for a while, but recently, we’ve had a lot of activities to keep the ocean clean.
 Thanks to these efforts, we can still catch fresh seafood.

 The vegetables raised by farmers are also always delicious.
 They’re raised through hard work while avoiding pesticides as much as possible, so we can feel safe about eating them.
 Mie seasonings, such as salt, soy sauce, miso, and sake, are also quality goods produced with the utmost care.